 While attending SUNY Schenectady, Joshua studied horn with Ronald Patrick.
 He also performed as a member of the SUNY Schenectady Wind Ensemble, Capital Region Wind Ensemble and University Symphony Orchestra, under the direction of Dean Brett L. Wery.

 After graduating from SUNY Schenectady, Joshua earned his bachelor’s degree in Music Education from the College of Saint Rose, where he studied with Patrice Malatestinic.
 He then went on to earn his master’s degree in horn performance from the Hartt School in West Hartford, Conn., where he holds a graduate assistantship in the horn studio.
 He plans to co-teach a class in horn technique at the Hartt School.

 Watch Michele discuss Clarinets for Conservation on Mountain Lake PBS.

 Michele Von Haugg is Founder and Director of Clarinets for Conservation, an interdisciplinary program designed to teach conservation through music education.
 She has taught and performed in Tanzania as part of the program, raising awareness of the native wood, Mpingo, used to manufacture clarinets and other woodwind instruments.
 She was also a member of the prestigious Air Force Band of Liberty.

 Michele completed the Doctor of Musical Arts degree from Arizona State University, where she studied clarinet with Robert Spring.
 Prior to her doctoral studies she earned a Master’s degree from the New England Conservatory and a Bachelor’s degree from Ithaca College.
-While at SCCC, she was a clarinet student of Professor Brett Wery.
+While at SUNY Schenectady, she was a clarinet student of Dean Brett Wery.